Zacks Investment Research Upgrades DSP Group (NASDAQ:DSPG) to “Buy”

-Zacks Investment Research upgraded shares of DSP Group (NASDAQ:DSPG) from a hold rating to a buy rating in a report published on Tuesday, Zacks.com reports.
-They currently have $16.00 price objective on the semiconductor company’s stock.
+DSP Group (NASDAQ:DSPG) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued to clients and investors on Tuesday, Zacks.com reports.
+The firm currently has a $17.00 price objective on the semiconductor company’s stock.
+Zacks Investment Research‘s price target indicates a potential upside of 11.04% from the company’s previous close.

 According to Zacks, “DSP Group, Inc. is a fabless semiconductor company, offering advanced chip-set solutions for a variety of applications.
 DSP Group is a worldwide leader in the short-range wireless communication market, enabling home networking convergence for voice, video & data.
 By combining its in-house technologies of Digital Signal Processors, portfolio of wireless communication protocols, including DECT, Bluetooth and Wi-Fi, most advanced Radio Frequency CMOS and SiGe, as well as VoIP ICs, DSP Group is a worldwide leader and a one-stop-shop for a wide range of applications.
 DSP Group ICs provide solutions for MP3 players, VoIP Phones, Gateways, and Integrated Access Devices and are widely used in Digital Voice Recorders. “

-Several other analysts have also commented on the company.
-Cowen boosted their price target on DSP Group from $19.00 to $20.00 and gave the company an outperform rating in a research note on Tuesday.
-Needham & Company LLC reaffirmed a buy rating and issued a $19.00 price target on shares of DSP Group in a research note on Monday, February 3rd.
-Finally, BidaskClub lowered DSP Group from a hold rating to a sell rating in a research note on Saturday, February 1st.
-One investment analyst has rated the stock with a sell rating, two have issued a hold rating and three have issued a buy rating to the stock.
-DSP Group presently has a consensus rating of Hold and a consensus price target of $18.75.
+DSPG has been the topic of a number of other research reports.
+BidaskClub lowered DSP Group from a “hold” rating to a “sell” rating in a report on Saturday, February 1st.
+Cowen raised their price target on DSP Group from $19.00 to $20.00 and gave the stock an “outperform” rating in a report on Tuesday, February 4th.
+Finally, Needham & Company LLC reissued a “buy” rating and set a $19.00 price target on shares of DSP Group in a report on Monday, February 3rd.
+One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and four have issued a buy rating to the company’s stock.
+The company currently has an average rating of “Buy” and a consensus target price of $19.00.

-DSP Group (NASDAQ:DSPG) last announced its quarterly earnings results on Monday, February 3rd.
-The semiconductor company reported $0.06 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.03 by $0.03.
-The business had revenue of $29.26 million for the quarter, compared to analyst estimates of $29.00 million.
+DSP Group (NASDAQ:DSPG) last released its quarterly earnings results on Monday, February 3rd.
+The semiconductor company reported $0.06 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.03 by $0.03.
 DSP Group had a positive return on equity of 4.70% and a negative net margin of 1.01%.
-On average, research analysts anticipate that DSP Group will post 0.31 earnings per share for the current year.
+The firm had revenue of $29.26 million for the quarter, compared to analyst estimates of $29.00 million.
+As a group, analysts forecast that DSP Group will post 0.31 earnings per share for the current year.

-In other DSP Group news, Director Yair Seroussi sold 15,000 shares of the business’s stock in a transaction on Wednesday, November 13th.
-The stock was sold at an average price of $15.15, for a total value of $227,250.00.
+In related news, Director Yair Seroussi sold 15,000 shares of the firm’s stock in a transaction dated Wednesday, November 13th.
+The stock was sold at an average price of $15.15, for a total transaction of $227,250.00.
 Following the transaction, the director now owns 41,712 shares of the company’s stock, valued at $631,936.80.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-6.70% of the stock is currently owned by insiders.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Company insiders own 6.70% of the company’s stock.

-Institutional investors have recently bought and sold shares of the business.
-Metropolitan Life Insurance Co NY acquired a new position in DSP Group in the third quarter worth $105,000.
-Mason Street Advisors LLC boosted its stake in DSP Group by 18.0% in the third quarter.
-Mason Street Advisors LLC now owns 7,783 shares of the semiconductor company’s stock worth $110,000 after purchasing an additional 1,187 shares in the last quarter.
-Cornerstone Investment Partners LLC acquired a new position in DSP Group in the fourth quarter worth $166,000.
-Cubist Systematic Strategies LLC acquired a new position in DSP Group in the second quarter worth $194,000.
-Finally, Texas Permanent School Fund boosted its stake in DSP Group by 16.3% in the third quarter.
-Texas Permanent School Fund now owns 15,602 shares of the semiconductor company’s stock worth $220,000 after purchasing an additional 2,190 shares in the last quarter.
-80.66% of the stock is currently owned by institutional investors.
+A number of large investors have recently made changes to their positions in DSPG.
+Vanguard Group Inc. lifted its position in DSP Group by 9.2% in the second quarter.
+Vanguard Group Inc. now owns 1,532,541 shares of the semiconductor company’s stock valued at $22,007,000 after purchasing an additional 129,598 shares during the period.
+State Street Corp lifted its position in DSP Group by 23.6% in the third quarter.
+State Street Corp now owns 591,248 shares of the semiconductor company’s stock valued at $8,328,000 after purchasing an additional 112,745 shares during the period.
+Heartland Advisors Inc. lifted its position in DSP Group by 15.3% in the fourth quarter.
+Heartland Advisors Inc. now owns 441,322 shares of the semiconductor company’s stock valued at $6,946,000 after purchasing an additional 58,702 shares during the period.
+Acadian Asset Management LLC lifted its position in DSP Group by 28.6% in the fourth quarter.
+Acadian Asset Management LLC now owns 172,820 shares of the semiconductor company’s stock valued at $2,720,000 after purchasing an additional 38,470 shares during the period.
+Finally, Assenagon Asset Management S.A. lifted its position in DSP Group by 25.0% in the fourth quarter.
+Assenagon Asset Management S.A. now owns 168,522 shares of the semiconductor company’s stock valued at $2,653,000 after purchasing an additional 33,702 shares during the period.
+Hedge funds and other institutional investors own 80.66% of the company’s stock.

 DSP Group, Inc, a fabless semiconductor company, provides wireless and audio chipset solutions for converged communications.
 It operates through three segments: Home, Office, and SmartVoice.
 The company provides a portfolio of wireless chipsets that integrate DECT/CAT-iq, ULE, Wi-Fi, PSTN, HDClear, video, and VoIP technologies.